Shane32/GraphQL.AspNetCore3/README.md

     .AddSystemTextJson());
 ```

-Please see the 'Upload' sample for a demonstration of this technique.
-Note that
+Please see the 'Upload' sample for a demonstration of this technique, which also
+demonstrates the use of the `MediaTypeAttribute` to restrict the allowable media
-using the `FormFileGraphType` scalar requires that the uploaded files be sent only
+types that will be accepted.
+Note that using the `FormFileGraphType` scalar requires
+that the uploaded files be sent only via the `multipart/form-data` content type as
-via the `multipart/form-data` content type as attached files.
-If you wish to also
+attached files, with the `ReadFormOnPost` option enabled.
+If you also wish to allow
-allow clients to send files as base-64 encoded strings, you can write a custom scalar
+clients to send files as base-64 encoded strings, you can write a custom scalar
 better suited to your needs.

 ## Samples